shreyasm-dev/jnat/README.md

 ```

 Compile the java file with `javac -h .
 HelloWorld.java`.
 Then, run `java -Djava.library.path=path/to/target/debug HelloWorld`.
 You should see `Hello, world!` printed to the console.

+## Notes

+- Jnat re-exports jni by default.
+If you want to use a different version of jni, you can disable either the default features or the `jni` feature.